Skip to content

 As you distribute your content and gain visibility, other sites may refer back to your content via brand mentions.
 Try using a brand monitoring tool to see which blogs and media outlets write about your brand or content.
 Hopefully, they'll link back to your content with a "do-follow" link.
 A few brand monitoring tips...

 PRO TIP #1: A site only mentioned your brand without providing a backlink.
-This is a great opportunity to do some outreach asking if they would consider linking back to you.
+This is a great outreach opportunity; asking if they would consider linking back to you.

 Content Scheduling